-Law implementing the EU Anti-Tax Avoidance Directive 2 (ATAD 2)
+Law implementing the European Union (EU) Anti-Tax Avoidance Directive 2 (ATAD 2)

-As anticipated by ATAD 2, the Law will in general apply to tax years starting as from 1 January 2020, with the additional “reverse hybrid” measures that comprise Article 9a of ATAD 2 applying from the 2022 tax year, i.e. to tax years closing in 2022.
-For taxpayer having a tax year diverging from the calendar year, this means that Article 9a of ATAD 2 may apply to them already in 2021.
+As anticipated by ATAD 2, the Law will in general apply to tax years starting as of 1 January 2020, with the additional 'reverse hybrid' measures that comprise Article 9a of ATAD 2 applying from the 2022 tax year (i.e. to tax years closing in 2022).
+For taxpayers having a tax year diverging from the calendar year, this means that Article 9a of ATAD 2 may apply to them already in 2021.

 In 2017, Luxembourg was one of the original 68 jurisdictions to sign the Organisation for Economic Co-operation and Development (OECD)-sponsored Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (BEPS), commonly referred to as the ‘Multilateral Convention’ or ‘MLI’.

 On 14 February 2019, Luxembourg’s Chambre des Députés voted to approve Bill No 7333, necessary to ratify the text of the MLI.
 No changes have been made to the original list of reservations and notifications submitted to the OECD.

 Following this, on 9 April 2019, Luxembourg deposited with the OECD its instrument of ratification of the MLI.
 Under the provisions of the MLI, this formal action defines the subsequent timing for the MLI to begin to come into effect for Luxembourg’s network of tax treaties.

 The MLI formally 'entered into force' for Luxembourg on 1 August 2019.